 The hot water cylinder, often referred to as the hot water tank, is a vessel designed for heating and storing hot water for use in the home.
 It is typically made out of copper, and has a concave base for structural integrity.
 The top of the cylinder, or crown as it’s known, is usually bell-shaped in order to prevent air locks.

 The hot water cylinder is usually situated in an airing cupboard.
 It is usually fed from the cold water storage cistern in the loft; however in some installations, the cold water cistern may be situated on a platform directly above it, or may even be part of the cylinder itself.
+A hot water cylinder with its own integrated storage cistern is known as a Fortic cylinder.

 The water inside the cylinder is heated by water from the central heating circuit.
 Hot water from the boiler flows through the cylinder via a heat exchanger which consists of a coil of copper pipework.
 Such cylinders are also fitted with an electric immersion heater as a backup.
 This type of arrangement is known as an indirect hot water cylinder, due to the fact that the two bodies of water do not (and should not) come into contact with each other.
 Another kind of cylinder, known as a primatic hot water cylinder, separates the two bodies of water via an air bubble.
 Some cylinders are heated via electric immersion heaters only, and do not have an internal heat exchanger.
 These are known as direct hot water cylinders.